christophergandrud/Introduction_to_Statistics_and_Data_Analysis_Yonsei/README.md

 > **Chapter 8:** *OpenIntro Statistics*

 ### Week 12: Presenting Regression results
 How can we most effectively present the results from our regression analyses using simulations and graphs?
-How can we use `Zelig` to estimate regression results?
+How can we use `Zelig` for regression analysis?

 *Extras:*